cosmos/ibc-go/docs/migrations/v3-to-v4.md

 ## IBC Light Clients

+### Light client and ClientState

 The `VerifyUpgradeAndUpdateState` function has been modified.
 The client state and consensus state return value has been removed.

 Light clients **must** set the updated client state and consensus state in the client store after verifying a valid client upgrade.

+The `CheckHeaderAndUpdateState` function has been split into 4 new functions: `VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateState`, `UpdateStateOnMisbehaviour`

+Light client implementations now need to manage setting of client and consensus states for these interface functions `UpdateState`, `UpdateStateOnMisbehaviour`, `VerifyUpgradeAndUpdateState`, `CheckSubstituteAndUpdateState`

+The `CheckMisbehaviourAndUpdateState` function has been removed from `ClientState` interface

+The `GetTimestampAtHeight` has been added to the `ClientState` interface

+### Header and Misbehaviour

+`exported.Header` and `exported.Misbehaviour` interface types have been merged and renamed to `ClientMessage` interface

+### ConsensusState

+The `GetRoot` function has been removed from consensus state interface